iesahin/xvc/book/src/ref/xvc-file-recheck.md

 $ perl -i -pe 's/a/ee/g' data.txt

 $ xvc file recheck data.txt --as copy
+[ERROR] data.txt has changed on disk.
+Either carry in, force, or delete the target to recheck.

 $ perl -i -pe 's/a/ee/g' data.txt
 ```